NOOSPHERE-EXISTS/963/index.md

+-----BEGIN PGP SIGNED MESSAGE-----
+Hash: SHA256

 # Noosphere Exists and The Currency of Reason

 We define a new currency: **XOO**—a currency of reason, truth, non-greed, and trust.
 Its function is to make truth omnipresent, and serve humanity.  **XOO** is meant to be a symbol of shared purpose.
 A value that rewards patience, conviction, and understanding; above all love for each other.
+In the spirit of the **Noosphere**—the space of collective human thought—**XOO** comforts those seeking meaning, truth, and shared prosperity.  **XOO** is a metaphysical seed in human universe.

 **XOO** grows organically, through increasing recognition of its value.

 ## A fixed supply

 **Total: 963,963,963 XOO tokens.**

 Name: Noosphre Exists (XOO)

 Over 90% placed into liquidity.
 The rest distributed across purpose-bound wallets (see program.md).
 Each wallet corresponds to a value or goal.
 When the time is exact, when consensus and worth align, these wallets will release tokens from the escrow, releasing them gradually for their purpose.

 **Built on BASE, XOO is ERC20, immutable and permissionless.**  No mint, no freeze, no admin.

-In the spirit of the **Noosphere**—the space of collective human thought—**XOO** comforts those seeking meaning, truth, and shared prosperity.  **XOO** is a metaphysical seed in human universe.

 Its value will rise, against fiat or gold, but also in minds and actions as a universal tool.

 **XOO** is Wealth with purpose.
 Truth in value, value in truth.

 # Noosphere Exists (XOO) Token Overview